Authorization Filters in ASP.NET Core Web API

 }

-For demonstration, create a simple controller to authenticate users and generate JWT tokens.
-So, create a new API Empty Controller named AuthController within the Controllers folder and copy and paste the following code.
+For demonstration, create an API Controller to authenticate users and generate JWT tokens.
+So, create a new API Empty Controller named AuthController within the Controllers folder and then copy and paste the following code.
+The user needs to call the Login endpoint by providing valid credentials to get the JWT token.

 using Microsoft.AspNetCore.Authorization;